Radiative corrections in nucleon time-like form factors measurements: Introduction.

-As mentioned above, the radiative corrections could be correctly evalued in the kinematical configuration of the scattering experiment to extract the physics observables of interest.
+As mentioned above, the radiative corrections may be correctly evalued in the kinematical configuration of the scattering experiment to extract the physics observables of interest.
 This paper is devoted to a theoretical investigation of the $\bar{p} p \rightarrow e^+e^-$ process including radiative corrections to lowest order of perturbation theory.
-Among the recent papers devoted to this subject, one should mention [18] where the possibility to measure the charge asymmetry is presented.
+Among the recent papers devoted to this subject, one should mention [18] where the possibility to measure the charge asymmetry is presented assuming the proton as a point-like particle.
 The charge-odd part presented in the differential cross section is the origin of this asymmetry.
-It is surprising that the authors [18] do not evaluate the radiative correction to the cross section with an energy cut on the $(e^+e^-)$ invariant mass spectrum corresponding to the energy resolution of the PANDA detector.
-Recently, the authors of [19] reevaluate this correction in the laboratory frame, omitting the contribution of the hard photon as well as the contribution from the initial state radiation.\\ The first results of full simulations with PANDA detector [17] show the precisons of the cross section measurement of the order of 3$\%$-5$\%$ can be obtained.
-In this context, we need to evaluate the radiative correction due to the final state radiation, namely the photon emitted from the electron or the positron, as well as the radiation in the initial state at the proton vertex, reduced due to the large mass of the proton (antiproton) compared to the electron one.
-In this paper, the complete general radiative corrections to lowest order, to the $\bar{p} p \rightarrow e^+ e^-$ channel are investigated , in the kinematical configuration of the planned experiment at FAIR with the PANDA detector.\\
+Recently, the authors of [19] reevaluated this correction in the laboratory frame, omitting the contribution of the hard photon as well as the contribution from the initial state radiation.\\ The first results of full simulations with PANDA detector [17] show that precisons of the order of 3$\%$-5$\%$ can be obtained for the cross section measurement.
+In this context, we need to evaluate the radiative correction due to the final state radiation, namely photon emission from the electron or the positron, as well as the radiation in the initial state at the proton vertex.

+In this paper, the complete general radiative corrections to lowest order, to the $\bar{p} p \rightarrow e^+ e^-$ channel are investigated, in the kinematical configuration of the planned experiment with the PANDA detector at FAIR.
+The hard photon contribution from the reaction $\bar{p} p \rightarrow e^+e^-\gamma $ is evaluated with different models assumption for the electromagnetic form factors, in contrast to what was done in [18].
+Indeed, to take into account the radiative corrections in the data analysis, we need to know the efficiency and acceptance corrections for a complete simulation.
+This study is a first step towards a correct extraction of the form factors from angular distribution measurements in the data analysis stage.\\